ethereum/web3.py/docs/examples.rst

 - :meth:`~web3.eth.Eth.sendTransaction`

   Use this method if:
-    - you want to send Ether from one account to another.
+    - you want to send ether from one account to another.

 - :meth:`~web3.eth.Eth.sendRawTransaction`